andrewjstone/concord-bft/orrery/README.md

 Orrery is based around a unified set of abstractions to enable robust implementation of concord replicas in C++.
 Users only implement **components**, which form the high level building blocks of concord, and **messages** which allow interaction between components.
 All other abstractions are provided by orrery and are usable out of the box.

 The complete set of abstractions included in an orrery based system is listed below.
-The following subsections describe each of these at a high level, followed by a justification for each and implementation details where necesssary.

  * Component
  * Message